 Our two-acre farm and community hub in the heart of Roseland welcomes you!

 Tour the community garden plots teeming with vegetables and fruit.
 Explore the orchards and herbal medicine teaching garden.
 Watch bees and butterflies land flutter about California native plants.
 Learn at free workshops on composting, seeds, and planting from master gardeners.
 Study herbs and cooking with healthy, fresh foods with Farming for Health.
 Admire the garden as it changes with the seasons.
-Maintain your own community garden plot or lend a hand at a garden workday.
-Meet for a potluck or a picnic under the shade of a heritage oak tree.
+Maintain your own community garden plot or lend a hand at a drop-in gardening day.

 Bayer Farm has it all, bringing the joy and awe of nature into the city.